DevSecOps

 Post-deploy signals that keep approvals honest

-DevSecOps observability security automation is where you stop treating runtime as a separate world and start using it to keep delivery controls honest.
-The goal is not “more telemetry,” it is a feedback loop that turns real production signals into updated gates, ownership routing, and faster decisions the next time a similar change ships.
+Post-deploy security automation is where runtime stops being a separate world and starts feeding the delivery model back with real signals.
+The goal is a feedback loop that turns real production signals into updated gates, ownership routing, and faster decisions the next time a similar change ships.

 Signals worth wiring into the loop include: